PsiBorg

 It stands for Extensible Messaging and Presence Protocol (XMPP)

 It was developed in 1999 and was originally meant for real-time messaging.
 This communication IoT protocol for message-oriented middleware is based on the XML language.
-It allows for the real-time exchange of structured but extensible data between two or more network clients.
+This allows for a real-time exchange of structured but extensible data between two or more network clients.

 Since its inception, XMPP has been widely applied as a communications protocol.
 Over time and with the emergence of a lightweight XMPP specification: XMPP-IoT, it has gone on to be used in the context of the Internet of Things.
 Being an open community-supported standard, XMPP IoT’s strengths are addressing and scalability capabilities, which makes it perfect for consumer-oriented IoT deployments.